 L'Hôpital's Rule can help us calculate a limit that may otherwise be hard or impossible.

-L'Hôpital is pronounced "lopital", who was a French mathematician from the 1600s.
+L'Hôpital is pronounced "lopital".
+He was a French mathematician from the 1600s.

 In symbols we can write: